SDU-ACG-Lab/PlasChain/README.md

 - `reads_pe_primary.sort.bam(.bai)` is the alignment file for the reads to the assembly graph.
 It can be re-used with the `-b` option if PlasChain is re-run on the same sample.

-Under the `logs` subdirectory, the file `scapp.log` contains all information about the PlasChain run.
+Under the `logs` subdirectory, the file `plaschain.log` contains all information about the PlasChain run.
 Other log files in the `logs` subdirectory may be helpful if there is an error or failure in one of the stages that runs BLAST, BWA, or PlasClass.

 ## Advanced usage
 More advanced command line options allow for different stages in the PlasChain pipeline to be modified: